JuanDCeballos/weather-app/README.md

 For this project, I got some inspiration from Google

-Made with :heart: by my.
+Made with :heart: by me.